 - One connection to save time and resources Making connections to other providers, hospitals, reference labs and health plans takes time and valuable resources from your practice.
 One connection saves time and allows real-time transfer of data from hospital encounters, reference lab results and other community provider encounters. - New patient information Connection to the HIE provides the ability to view current information and historical medical records in the HIE.
-Additionally, this information can be queried and downloaded to the electronic health record (EHR) of your practice.

-CHAPTER 100 - GENERAL TERMS• Timely information to coordinate care

-Clinicians who participate in the statewide HIE can "subscribe" to a list of their high-need patients that they need to track closely.
-With information on more than 90% of hospital admissions, discharges and transfers (ADTs), the HIE can send a real-time notice of ADTs as well as lab results and transcribed reports.
+Additionally, this information can be queried and downloaded to the electronic health record (EHR) of your practice. - Timely information to coordinate care Clinicians who participate in the statewide HIE can "subscribe" to a list of their high-need patients that they need to track closely.
+With information on more than 90% of hospital admissions, discharges and transfers (ADTs), the HIE can send a real-time notice of ADTS as well as lab results and transcribed reports. - Secure communication The use of the HIE's DirectTrust-certified, HIPAA-compliant secure email system facilitates the easy and secure exchange of patient information between providers, care team members and healthcare facilities.